digitalmaxwell/ctedu-docs/docs/intro.md

 This React project is built on [Gatsby](https://www.gatsbyjs.com/) which is a powerful static site generator.

+`gatsby-node.js` is used to generate blog posts, knowledge base posts, location pages

 <!-- #### Basic Commands:
 Start development server
 ```